 7. Fill up at the bulk bins.
 Search for bulk stores worldwide at zerowastehome.com/app.
 Users can also submit stores not yet listed on this web-based app.
 Fill your reusable cloth bags, glass jars and other containers with staples like beans, rice, flour, oats, nuts, seeds, dried fruit and so on.
 Some bulk stores have an extensive selection that includes cleaning and personal care products and pet food.

 8. Hit the farmer’s market.
 When you go plastic-free and zero-waste, you stop eating processed food—it’s almost always packaged in shiny plastic wrapping.
 At farmer’s markets however, you’ll find fresh, seasonal, local, organic produce that you can usually buy unpackaged.
-Find your local farmer’s market through Local Harvest.
+Find your local farmer’s market in the US through Local Harvest.

 9. Shop at thrift stores and yard sales.
 Opt for second-hand kitchen wares (and other wares too) rather than new.
 New items require energy and raw materials to produce and they almost always feature at least some plastic packaging.